theoludwig/programming-challenges/challenges/first-non-repeating-character/README.md

 ## Examples

-See the `input-output.json` file for examples of input/output.
+See the `test` folder for examples of input/output.